Section 2523. Highway Lighting

 4. Check the pole posture at no less than three radial locations on the shaft.
 For poles required to have plumb shaft center lines, space the checking positions approximately 120 degrees apart, as viewed from above.
 For raked poles required to have one side plumb, space the check points on the side to be plumbed at 90 degrees in either direction, as viewed from above.

-· Above and below the bottom mounting flange of the breakaway base, or
+below the bottom mounting flange of the breakaway base, or Transformer base: use

-· Above and below the pole base or slip base mounting flange where breakaway bases are not required.
+below the pole base or slip base mounting flange where breakaway bases are not

 6. Install anchor bolt washers according to the details in the contract documents.

-10. Install insect barriers in the ends of all mastarms at the point of luminaire attachment.
+insect barriers in the ends of all mastarms at the point of luminaire

 1. Furnish and install luminaires of the type and rating specified.

 2. All roadway luminaires shall be leveled after installation unless a tilt is specified.

 3. When light distribution is specified, ensure the luminaire has the necessary components and is adjusted properly.